zhumo/abc_problem/README.md

 For example, in the string "aabcbc," there are six combinations of "abc."

 Specifically, Jason supplied us with a generated string of a million characters, which we were asked to parse.
+With a string of a million characters, the problem was given an extra twist in that performance became a consideration.

 abc problem
 =======